googlearchive/appengine-java-vm-guestbook-extras/README.md

 ### Install Maven and Git###

 This tutorial uses Maven 3.1 or above to build its Java projects, so [install Maven](http://maven.apache.org/download.cgi) as necessary.
-Be familiar with the Managed VMs Maven specific documentation located at [https://cloud.google.com/appengine/docs/java/managed-vms/maven](https://cloud.google.com/appengine/docs/java/managed-vms/maven)
+Be familiar with the [Managed VMs Maven specific documentation](https://cloud.google.com/appengine/docs/java/managed-vms/maven)

 If you are new to git, please refer to the [git documentation](http://git-scm.com/docs).